shockdev04/discord-tts-bot/README.md

-Very basic and minimal bot for Discord TTS.
+Very basic and minimal TTS bot for Discord.